What’s in the proposed deal that could end the US-Iran conflict?

 With its economy in deep trouble, Iran is demanding the immediate unfreezing of billions of dollars in assets held in banks overseas.

-“At the very beginning of this process, the status of releasing the blocked assets must be clarified,” Baghaei said.
+“At the very beginning of this process, the status of releasing the blocked assets must be clarified,” Baghaei said Saturday.

 Citing an “informed source,” Tasnim said on Sunday that “without the release of a specific portion of Iran’s blocked assets in this very first step – along with a clear mechanism for the guaranteed, continued release of all blocked assets – there will be no agreement.”